 I never felt pity for a chapter whose members felt as if they couldn’t recruit without the use of alcohol; it’s a pathetic excuse, but I also don’t think that drinking with people is a terrible way to meet friends.
-Professionals do it together all the time.
+Professionals do it all the time.

-Would deferred recruitment even be necessary without the rush of men seeking to make friends and the piles of initiated men wishing they were somewhere else?
 Wouldn’t it be easier to peg which fraternity or sorority cared most about their philanthropy if fraternities and sororities weren’t all required to spend a whole day talking about how important their philanthropy is to them?
 I’d rather a sorority say, to my daughter, “Yeah we have this philanthropy but no one really does anything with it.”
 At the very least that exposes an opportunity, for those willing to take it, to make that sorority “better.”

 Students may still be required to make some sort of declaration that they are open to being recruited much like they do for formal recruitment systems now.
-Instead of some lecture covering the rules, they can take a simple quiz online to qualify (you can make them for free via Google Forms; I’ll help if you’d like!).
+Instead of some lecture covering the rules, they can take a simple quiz online to qualify (you can make them for free via Google Forms; I’ll help if you’d like).

 ^^Formal recruitment favors & idealizes first impressions^^

 The great fraternities will wait, and great men will wait for them.
-They’d see if he still likes them two weeks after meeting members of the chapter.
+They would see if he still likes them two weeks after meeting members of the chapter.
 They will want to know how a potential member acts in class, how he treats his other friends and how he treats potential spouses.

 All the while, the decision to join, the true trump card, remains in the potential member’s hands.